justin5927/justin5927.github.io/pages/bucket_lists.md

 24. Create a will
 25. Go to Michelin Star Resturant
 26. Go to NBA Game
-27. Have 1000 Connections on Linkedin
-28. Be a Audience Member in a Gameshow
+27. Be a Audience Member in a Gameshow
-29. Do a Sensory Deprivation Tank
+28. Do a Sensory Deprivation Tank
-30. Axe Throwing
+29. Axe Throwing
-31. Become a Notary
+30. Become a Notary Public

-## Stretch List
 1. Visit all 7 Continents
 2. Start company
 3. Start a charity